 Post Condition

-Dietician Connie Chow gives a copy of the care plan (ID21) with diet recommendations and recommends patient Eve Everywoman to return for a follow up appointment in a couple of weeks.
+Dietician Connie Chow gives to patient Eve Everywoman a copy of the care plan (ID21) with diet recommendations and recommends her to return for a follow up appointment in a couple of weeks.
 Connie Chow re-emphasizes the importance of maintaining a good diet to prevent other strokes from occurring.
 A progress note (ID22) is also sent to the home health nurse and to Dr. Patricia Primary updating the events of the appointment.

 About Coordination of Care